 Or the only option to get there is flying yo Yangun?

 I think you'll find that the closer you get to this border, the more sensitive it gets.
 Although I can't be completely sure, I think you'll find the border well and truly closed.
 Flying into Yangon is the usual route in ... in fact I'm not even sure if ANY other border crossings are open.
-Anyone? about 9 years ago
+Anyone? over 9 years ago

 There are no legitimate border crossings from China into Myanmar.
 However there are a number of trade crossings where Chinese trucks enter/ depart the country (i.e. Ruili)

 As Simon says, these areas are very sensitive to the current Myanmar government and there are frequent military activities in these areas.

 There is a crossing from Mae Sai on the far northern Thai/ Myanmar border but you're only allowed to travel some 30km from the checkpoint and only up to 2 days (from memory).
 This is a special zone that allows tourists to 'taste' Myanmar.
 There's a similar crossing at Tha Sai Luat on the western Thai/ Myanmar border too - with the same limitations.